danielwbeebe/My-News-Bubble-App/readme.md

 ### Acknowledgements

-Thanks to the following for providing their comments along the way: John Bell, Gainor Bostwick, Alex Calleia, J Silverstein, and Phil Zak.
+Thanks to the following for providing their comments along the way: John Bell, Gainor Bostwick, Alex Calleia, Ramsey Nasser, J Silverstein, and Phil Zak.

 ## Opportunities for Future Growth